-Given the evidence provided in Table 6, however, a natural question is to what extent, if any, traders actually act on private information.
-It could well be that trading ideas, which are inspired by the sentiment articulated in the NASDAQ articles, are executed via the option market.
-For this reason, we include both option characteristics and sentiment variables together in our predictive regressions of stock returns.
-If option characteristics are no longer significant with public sentiment being controlled for, we may discount the importance of inside information implied in option characteristics.
+Given the evidence provided in Table 5, however, a natural question is to what extent, if any, traders actually act on private information.
+It could well be that trading ideas, which are inspired by the tone articulated in the NASDAQ articles, are executed via the option market.
+For this reason, we include both option characteristics and tone variables together in the predictive regressions of stock returns.
+If option characteristics are no longer significant with public tone being controlled for, we may discount the importance of inside information implied in option characteristics.
 We therefore build the following hypothesis:

-H3: Besides private information, sentiment contributes to stock return predictability.
+H3: Besides private information, tone contributes to stock return predictability.